top of page

 There is, but it's not much.

 According to Ikonnikov, the only thing that can really be called Good is the simple, uncalculating, and untheoretical kindness that people show one another.
-If freedom is a fundamental human trait, as Grossman argued, then the “sacred kernel of kindness” is what proves that all is not lost.
+If freedom is a fundamental human trait, as Grossman argued, then the "sacred kernel of kindness" proves that all is not lost.
 Even in the direst of circumstances, our instincts nudge us toward kindness.

 "The kindness of an old woman carrying a piece of bread to a prisoner, the kindness of a soldier allowing a wounded enemy to drink from his water-flask, the kindness of youth towards age, the kindness of a peasant hiding an old Jew in his loft.
 The kindness of a prison guard who risks his own liberty to pass on letters written by a prisoner not to his ideological comrades, but to his wife and mother.
 The private kindness of one individual towards another; a petty, thoughtless kindness; an unwitnessed kindness.
 Something we could call senseless kindness.
 A kindness outside any system of social or religious good."

 Kindness?
-Is this really it?
+Is this it?

-Today I can see the true power of evil.
+"Today I can see the true power of evil.
 The heavens are empty.
 Man is alone on Earth.
 How can the flame of evil be put out?
 With small drops of living dew, with human kindness?
-No, not even the waters of all the clouds and seas can extinguish that flame – let alone a handful of dew gathered drop by drop from the time of the Gospels to the iron present.
+No, not even the waters of all the clouds and seas can extinguish that flame – let alone a handful of dew gathered drop by drop from the time of the Gospels to the iron present."

 Evil is here to stay.
 It cannot be eradicated through the imposition of some universal idea.